silverlining2242/I2P_HW/README.md

 ---
 ## Recursion
-1. Basic Step/ or termination condition of the recursive function itself.
+1. Base case/ or termination condition of the recursive function itself.
 Basic step: it is the base case it holds.
 Like in MMI, define the result of n = 1;
 Termination condition:
-some of recursion starts from the result and backward to find the root, or from the start and move forward to verify if result == ideal output.
+some of recursion starts from the result and backward to find the root, or from the start and move forward to verify if result == ideal output(terminate condition).
 Take the backward example, it is like the function start with n= 10 for initial input argument and it has n – 1 as input to keep decrease.
 Then, in this case, the ending condition can be if n = 0 , return;
-It is usually written on the top side inside the function.
+It is usually written on the top inside the function.
 2. Recursive (inductive part): as the above example, keep calling itself of the function until it meets the condition of termination.
 Notes: it will keep finished the smallest part and go to next iteration.
 See DFS concept. in MMI:
 (1) define n = 1 holds
-(2) assume n -1 holds, then prove n still hold.
-So that n = 2 as n-1 = 1 holds 2 holds.
+(2) assume n -1 holds, then prove n still hold. for example, that n = 2 as n-1 = 1 holds 2 holds.
 N = 3 as n – 1 =2 holds, n holds…

 * tips:
 (1)we can use step+1 in parameter to track how many times we call the function (2)usually declare the map globally and avoid duplicate declaration(common error!). but for swapMap it need it as parameter when calling the funciton
-(3)use simple hanoi case to break down how recursion iterate
+(3)use simple hanoi case to fully understand how recursion iterate break down
 * inside recursion it call one recursion 13420(mid2-3)_domoTravel
 12604(mid2-1)_NqueenMrook

 * inside recurison it call multiple recursions with different aurguments usually call four directions to return the value or true false.
-Unlike above call one recursion itselt, which we can terminate it to return the value once it call the recurison function one most as final and hit the base case(terminate case) to terminate.
+Unlike above call one recursion itselt, which we can terminate it to return the value once it call the recurison function one more time as the final and hit the base case(terminate case) to terminate.
 If calling multiple recursions function with different directions, we need to one step ahead to determine each branches true/ false.
 See SwapMap.